-Will you be traveling for business soon?
 Here are 31 business travel apps to download for your next international business trip!

 Travel Apps for Booking Business Trips

-More than half of all business travelers book their own flights and hotels.
+Most travelers book their own flights and hotels.
 Here are some resources to make the booking process easier and cheaper.

 AwardWallet: Track points and miles on all your loyalty programs from one app.
 Available for Android and iOs.

 Farescout: Is today a good day to book that flight, or not?
 Farescout analyzes historical data to see if flight prices are likely to rise or fall.
-Available for iOs and Android.
+Available for iOS and Android.

 Hipmunk: A relative newcomer to the travel booking scene, Hipmunk’s “agony index” makes it well suited to business travelers.
 The Agony Index analyzes itineraries price, flight duration and the number of stops and layovers.
 So, it’s easy to find the most reasonably-priced itineraries with the least potential for missed connections.
 Available online and as an app for iOs and Android.